See all

 We identify potential ESG impacts that may affect the normal functioning of the company and its financial situation, such as cost impacts due to climate-related fuel regulations or supply chain due diligence rules.

-4. Make a list of risks and opportunities: once both impact assessments have been made, we make a list of the resulting risks and opportunities that are material to the company’s activities and assess their severity and likelihood.
+Once both impact assessments have been made, we make a list of the resulting risks and opportunities that are material to the company’s activities and assess their severity and likelihood.
 Afterwards, we prioritise those risks and opportunities to define future actions that ensure negative issues are tackled and to guarantee positive impacts and opportunities are also considered.

-5. Define an action plan or roadmap:
+5. Define an Action Plan or Roadmap

 Building upon the list of prioritised risks and opportunities, we define actions that tackle the identified impacts that have been deemed material and relevant to the assessment.
 Then we can develop a Double Materiality Assessment document and define a set of actions to implement within a defined timeline.